miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

 * Func_detail entities may add junk planes, in that case turn them back to world brushes.
 * For a valid map transition, landmark names on both maps must be the same.
 * For a valid map transition, landmark angles only matter if flag "1" is set.
+* Message "VPhysics Penetration Error" means that prop_physics mustn't intersect other one.
 * Since version 1.15 you may able to set various map compiling settings for each individually.
   We used "worldspawn" entity class to write certain params which're readable by compilers.
   For managing them, goto "Map -> Map Properties" in the Hammer menu and look bottom several